 a thin cotton cloth

-First, make sure that the iron is filled with water, as it's supposed to be and then be sure that the table is washed and dried well before you begin.
+First, make sure that the iron is filled with water,

 Place a Clean, cotton t-shirt or thin towel over the white scorch marks on the table

 Set an iron to medium with the steam on (I know, I know, it's hard to believe that steam will help when it caused the problem to begin with!)

 Iron gently for about 30-60 seconds over the mark, remove and quickly wipe away any excess moisture that is on the table.

 Once the marks have been removed, apply a small amount of olive oil to the table using a soft clean, lint free cloth.